Eliza Taylor: Personal life

 On 7 June 2019, Taylor announced on Twitter that she had married Bob Morley, her co-star on The 100.
 Taylor and Morley were originally set to direct episodes for the seventh and final season of The 100.
 However, Taylor was unable to direct her episode due to suffering from a miscarriage.

-In March 2022, they announced the birth of their first child, a son.
+On 20 March 2022, they announced the birth of their son.

+In a 2024 interview with Tommy DiDario on his I’ve Never Said This Before podcast, Taylor discussed her year-long struggle with postpartum depression.